Michael-Mark-Edu/bravo/README.md

 ~~Comprehensive~~ Very much incomplete (for now) ETS bindings for Gleam.

-This library is still in heavy development!
-Expect frequent breaking changes (this is indicated when the first number of the version increases).
-As it happens, this library just received a breaking change!

 This library is only compatible with the Erlang target!

 ## What is an ETS?